Hawaii Theft and Shoplifting Laws

 Hawaiian law classifies and punishes theft offenses according to the type and value of the property or services involved.

 In Hawaii, theft constitutes a broad range of conduct—from stealing jewelry to embezzling cash, splicing television cable lines, blackmailing someone for the return of their property, or defrauding someone out of money or services.
-This article breaks down the definition of, and penalties for, theft.
+This article breaks down how Hawaii defines and penalizes theft.

-Hawaii, like several other states, has consolidated many of its theft-related offenses under one general theft statute.
-The general theft statute covers conduct such as larceny, embezzlement, cheating, extortion, blackmail, and false pretenses.
+Hawaii, like several other states, consolidated many of its theft-related offenses under one general theft statute.
+The general theft statute covers conduct such as larceny, embezzlement, cheating, extortion, blackmail, and theft by false pretenses.

 • uses deception to obtain or exert control over the property